Mayonnaisu/manga-image-translator/README.md

 - Prone to server overloaded error. (just retry it XD)
 - ~~Image size gets significantly bigger because images are converted to .png format to handle extremely long images since the supported maximum dimension for .jpg format is too limited.~~ **(fixed)**
 - ~~Reading position may not be saved properly if your reading app uses the last page opened instead of something like the last scroll position.~~ **(fixed)**
+- ~~Error when MIT inpainting an extremely long image.
+MIT inpainter (or Pytorch to be exact) can't handle too long images produced by `MIT-local-webtoon-launcher.ps1 > image_merger.py`.
+So far, the longest images it has successfully inpainted in my testing were ~122,000 pixels.
+It fails when I tested in on ~180k px images 🤣.
+I guess I have to limit the maximum height when merging images 😩.~~ **(fixed, in a way)**

 > [!NOTE]
 > The webtoon mode can use up to ~20GB RAM on my laptop.